RealRaghu09/PPT-Generator/README.md

 ## Working
 User sends the data as topic
-topic is sent to get the subtopics for each page get sub-topics get content for every sub-content put the content and sub topics into the layouts
+topic is sent to get the subtopics for each page  Done 👍 ✔️ get sub-topics get content for every sub-content put the content and sub topics into the layouts